Wav2code: Restore Clean Speech Representations via Codebook Lookup for Noise-Robust ASR: Results and Analysis

 \subsection{Evaluation of Interactive Feature Fusion Network}

 Table~\ref{table6} presents the ablation study on interactive feature fusion network (IFF-Net) to investigate its effectiveness in Wav2code.
 As shown in Exp.
 (13), directly using restored speech representation for downstream ASR results in sub-optimal performance, as it may suffer from some loss of feature fidelity (see Fig.~\ref{fig7}(b)).
 Combining original noisy and the restored speech representations by concatenation alleviates it and yields some improvements, \textit{i.e.}, Exp.
 (14).
 In comparison, our proposed IFF-Net achieves significantly better performance by interactively fuse the fidelity and quality in final representation, \textit{i.e.}, Exp.
 (18) vs. (14).
 In addition, comparison between Exp.
 (15)-(18) reflects the effect of hyper-parameters on IFF-Net.
-We observe that both the repeated times of bottleneck modules $N_{rep}$ and the bottleneck dimension $D'$ contributes to the effectiveness of IFF-Net, where the former plays a relatively more important role.
+We observe that both the number of bottleneck modules $N_{rep}$ and the bottleneck dimension $D'$ contributes to the effect of IFF-Net.
 The best performance is achieved with large $N_{rep}$ and $D'$, while further increasing them would not yield significant gains of performance.